giordano-lucas/Tesco-Extension/index.md

 ![Alt text](/images/naive-k-means-plot.png){:class="img-responsive"}

-Now be can back to our initial question about the potential existence of a relationship between similar typical products and similar areas.
+Now we can back to our initial question about the potential existence of a relationship between similar typical products and similar areas.
 At the beginning of the story, we thought that we might be able to recognize London from those simple 2D plots but it is clearly not the case.
 Nevertheless, it does not mean that the latter does not exist.
 We simply have to think more carefully about how we are going to address the question.
 Thus, we need to proceed with a deeper analysis of the clustering in the geographic space.

 ## Geographical Clustering visualisation